 From 1905 to 1907, Brookline's 1st, 2nd 3rd Ward and 4th Wards were under development, forming the heart of the new community.
 As the neighborhood rapidly grew, more and more individiual subdivisions were created and built upon.

-By the mid-1950s, all of the available farm land had been sold, and Brookline had grown from those initial seven subdivisions to a total of seventy-two.
+By the mid-1950s, most of the available land suited for development had been sold, and Brookline had grown from those initial seven subdivisions to a total of seventy-two.

 Our data contains information printed through the 1950s.
 Since that time there has been a couple new plots of homes built in Brookline, like the small tract at the end of Dunster Street.